Heart Chakra aka Anahata In Sanskrit: Body Anatomy

-Our slouching shoulders give us a defensive stance against a stranger that we find almost everyone of our fellow humans around.
+Our slouching shoulders give us a defensive stance against a stranger.
+Unluckily we find almost everyone of our fellow humans strangers around.

-We are living in a world full of enemies around, each one of us searching for friends who are nothing but illusions even when we feel we have got a few of them!
+We are living in a world full of enemies around.
+But each one of us is searching for friends.
+Unfortunately selfless friends are nothing but illusions even when we feel we have got a few of them!

 The Pectoralis minor is a thin, triangular muscle, situated at the upper part of the chest, beneath the Pectoralis major.

-It depresses the point of the shoulder, drawing the scapula inferior and medial, towards the thorax, and throwing its inferior angle posteriorly.
+It depresses the point of the shoulder.
+It also draws the scapula inferior and medial towards the thorax, throwing its inferior angle posteriorly.

-As the chakra opened, it pushed the elbows away from keeping touching the ribs on the outer sides of the thoracic diaphragm.
+As the chakra opened, it pushed the elbows away from touching ribs on the outer sides of the thoracic diaphragm.

 The chest went wider horizontally, increasing the distance between the two nipples.